 - All requests for release of information are maintained in the student’s file if the educational records themselves are kept.
-Student records are maintained for a minimum of 6 years for withdraw students.
+Student records are maintained for a minimum of 6 years for withdrawn students.

 - Specify the records that may be disclosed.